rbao/fieldable_form/README.md

 Getting Started
 ----------
-The best way get started with FieldableForm is by looking into the [Sample App](# "Sample App").
+The best way get started with FieldableForm is by looking into the [Example App](https://github.com/rbao/fieldable_form_example_app "Example App").

 ### Form Model
 The core functionality of FieldableForm is provided by the base form model `FieldableForm::BaseForm`.
 It is recommanded that you do not use this model directly, instead you should build your own form model by inheriting from this class.